 Daryl Davis is a man of many talents.
 He is author of the book, Klan -Destine Relationships, he’s appeared in theater in such roles as The Time of Your Life, Elvis Mania, and Polk County.
-And on television on such notable shows as The Wire, and a even a film documentary for the U.S Army.
-However, he may be most famous for his career as blues musician, and leader of The Daryl Davis Band.
+He has been on television on such notable shows as The Wire, and a even a film documentary for the U.S Army.
+However, he may be most famous for his career as blues musician and leader of The Daryl Davis Band.
 Born in Chicago, Illinois, in 1958, he had the luxury of learning from some of the best blues stylists of the day.

-He earned his Bachelor of Music degree in 1980 from Howard University and worked amongst some of the living legends as great as Chuck Berry, B.B.King, Jerry Lee Lewis, and others.
-In 2009 he was awarded "Best Traditional Blues/R&B Instrumentalist " by the Washington Area Music Awards.
-And adding yet another feather to his already illustrious cap; he has served for several years as the Artistic Director for the Centrum Acoustic Blues Festival.
+He earned his Bachelor of Music degree in 1980 from Howard University and worked amongst some of the living legends like Chuck Berry, B.B.King, Jerry Lee Lewis, and others.
+In 2009, he was awarded "Best Traditional Blues/R&B Instrumentalist " by the Washington Area Music Awards.
+And adding yet another feather to his already illustrious cap, he has served for several years as the Artistic Director for the Centrum Acoustic Blues Festival.
 He has certainly had a long and successful career, and to the delight of his fans, Davis continues to perform to this day.

-The original meeting in 1983 marked a turning point in the life of Daryl Davis.
+The original meeting in 1983 marked a turning point in the life of Davis.
 He had realized that he needed to speak with more leaders of the Klan.
-A bright man, Davis bought books and studied the history of the Klan determined to learn as much, if not more, than the members themselves.
+A bright man, Davis bought books and studied the history of the Klan, determined to learn as much, if not more, than the members themselves.
 His goal was to meet members, speak with them, and find out why they hated him.
-Over the past thirty years, he's done just that.
-The members were often impressed that Davis knew so much about their history, many even invited him back for future engagements.
+Over the past 30 years, he's done just that.
+The members were often impressed that Davis knew so much about their history; many even invited him back for future engagements.

-Daryl Davis had a bit of a morbid fascination with racism.
+Davis had a bit of a morbid fascination with racism.
 As a black man of his generation, he was a bit more familiar with it than most.
-He had a drive to study all forms of racism, white supremacy, and anti-semitism, fortunately, he is intelligent enough to use that negative information for positivity.
-For more than thirty years Davis has met with Klan members, had conversations with their Imperial Wizards, and slowly had them question their beliefs.
+He had a drive to study all forms of racism, white supremacy, and anti-semitism.
+Fortunately, he is intelligent enough to use that negative information for positivity.
+For more than 30 years, Davis has met with Klan members, had conversations with their Imperial Wizards, and slowly had them question their beliefs.
 By engaging in civil discourse, Davis has changed more hearts and minds than the most well-meaning social warrior.

 It is said that the pen is mightier than the sword and ideas are more powerful than conventional weapons.
 There is truth in this.
 It is easy to forget that members of the Klan weren’t born evil.
 At one time they were infants, innocent of the wicked ways of the world.
 Then they were toddlers, children, and teenagers and grew into angry and dangerous adults.
 Somewhere along the line they were taught to hate.
-That kind of hatred you can’t fight with weapons.
+They have the kind of hatred you can’t fight with weapons.
 It merely doubles down on itself at the application of any pressure.
-The good news is, those who can be taught to hate, can also be taught to love.
+The good news is that those who can be taught to hate can also be taught to love.

 © 2017 Anna Watson